 Understanding how dangerous the combination of drinking and driving is can make it easier for you to avoid alcohol on New Year’s.
 Drinking can lead to impaired driving.
 Even if you feel sober, your reactions may not be adequate to prevent a wreck.
 Therefore, the best option is to stay completely sober at New Year’s to ensure that you will have the physical and mental sharpness to safely drive yourself and others home.

-If you live in or near Texas, contact Fort Behavioral Health at 844.332.1807 if you need help to have a sober New Year’s.
+If you live in or near Texas, contact Fort Behavioral Health by filling out our online contact form or calling 844.332.1807 if you need help on how to have a sober New Year’s.
 Our substance abuse treatment programs include rehab for alcohol use disorder and other drugs.
 Because we base our treatment on a 12-step addiction recovery program, our ultimate goal for you is sobriety throughout your life.
-Our programs can help you to get back on track if you have relapsed or never undergone rehab before.
-Call today to help make this New Year’s and future ones all sober holidays.
+Our programs can help you get back on track if you have relapsed or have never undergone rehab before.
+Remember that relapse is part of the recovery process and not a source of disappointment or guilt.
+Contact us today to help make this New Year’s and future ones all sober holidays.